hansthompson/Genepop2SPAM/README.md

 2. Find the working directory and place the genepop file/s in this directory.

-'''>getwd()'''
+>getwd()

-#something similar to "C:/Users/user/Documents" should appear #and be where you should place all the files.
+something similar to "C:/Users/user/Documents" should appear #and be where you should place all the files.

 If you would like to run the function from a different folder outside this example, you can change the working directory.

-'''>setwd(yourDirectory)'''
+>setwd(yourDirectory)

 Or enter the full file path into the function.

 3. Run the function without labeling the full file paths.
 If you have multiple mixtures you would like to test against the baseline, add all of them at the same time to the function.
 To do this, wrap the file names in the concatenation function c with quotes surrounding each file and a comma separating each quotation:

-'''>c("file1", "file2", "file3")'''
+>c("file1", "file2", "file3")

 So it should run as so (without the fullpath for this example):

-'''>DevGen2SPAM.GCL(baselineFile = "file1.gen", mixtureFiles = c("file2.gen", "file3.gen", "file4.gen")'''
+>DevGen2SPAM.GCL(baselineFile = "file1.gen", mixtureFiles = c("file2.gen", "file3.gen", "file4.gen")

-Note that baselineFile is singular and mixtureFiles is plural.
+Note that baselineFile is singular and mixtureFiles can be any number of files.

 This should write your baseline file and three mixture files using the same file names that were provided.
 If you would like to put new names for the files, additional arguments baselineOutPath and baselineOutPath can be used to match the number of files that were used as inputs.
 It is important that